m2lines/gz21_ocean_momentum/README.md

 # Stochastic-Deep Learning Parameterization of Ocean Momentum Forcing

-This repository provides a subgrid model of ocean momentum forcing, based on a convolutional neural network (CNN) trained on high-resolution data from CM2.6.
+This repository provides a subgrid model of ocean momentum forcing, based on a convolutional neural network (CNN) trained on high-resolution surface velocity data from CM2.6.
 This model can then be coupled into larger GCMs, e.g., at coarser granularity to provide high-fidelity parameterization of ocean momentum forcing.
+The parameterization output by the CNN consists of a Gaussian distribution specified by 2 parameters (mean and standard deviation), which allows for stochastic implementations in online models.

 The model is based on the paper [Stochastic-Deep Learning Parameterization of Ocean Momentum Forcing, Arthur P. Guillaumin, Laure Zanna](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021MS002534).
-The exact version of the code use to produce said paper can be found on [Zenodo](https://zenodo.org/record/5076046#.ZF4ulezMLy8).
+The exact version of the code used to produce said paper can be found on [Zenodo](https://zenodo.org/record/5076046#.ZF4ulezMLy8).
-The present repository provides a version of this model which is design for others to reproduce, replicate, and reuse.
+The present repository provides a version of this model which is designed for others to reproduce, replicate, and reuse.

 __This repository is currently work-in-progress following a process of refreshing